 - 1. Final Plat Map Requirements: - a.
-Will be drawn to an appropriate scale on a sheet 18" by 24" and as required by ORS 92.080 or the County Surveyor.
-The Plat will be of a scale and lettering size as required by the County Surveyor so that all details may be clearly and legibly shown. - b.
+All plats partitioning any tracts of land in the County shall be made in black India ink, will be drawn to an appropriate scale on a sheet 18" by 24" and as required by ORS 92.080 or the County Surveyor.
+The Plat will be of a scale and lettering size as required by the County Surveyor so that all details may be clearly and legibly shown.

+- b.
 Name of owner, developer, and land surveyor will be shown on the map. - c.
 Date, scale, north point, legal description of boundaries, and a tie by actual survey to a section or donation land claim corner. - d.
 Parcel boundary lines, with dimensions and bearings; bearings will be to the nearest second and distances to the nearest 0.01 feet.
 The area of each parcel will be shown. - e.
 An affidavit by the land surveyor involved in the partitioning certifying that all parcels have been surveyed and monumented as required for lots within a partition. - f.
 A certification of any public dedication. - g.
 A certification of approval for execution by the County Planning Director. - h.
-When a partition would create parcels greater than eighty acres or when not required by the Morrow County Subdivision Ordinance, the partition need not be surveyed or monumented, but must be platted using the best available information.
+When a partition would create parcels greater than ten acres or when not required by the Morrow County Subdivision Ordinance, the partition need not be surveyed or monumented, but must be platted using the best available information.
 The approximate acreage of each unsurveyed parcel will be shown and any unsurveyed parcel will have the words "UNSURVEYED" placed in bold letters adjacent to the parcel number.
 Unsurveyed parcels need not comply with ORS 92.050(5), (7), and (8). - 2.
 Approval Requirements.
 No final map for land partitioning will be approved by the Planning Director unless all of the following requirements are met: - a.
-The final map is in strict conformance with the Tentative Plan approved by the Commission and conditions thereof have been met or guaranteed. - b.
+The final map is in strict conformance with the Tentative Plan as approved and conditions thereof have been met or guaranteed. - b.
 The final map is in strict conformance with the requirements set forth in Subsection A of this Section or as otherwise approved by the Commission or as otherwise set forth in the Article. - c.
 Access is guaranteed to each parcel. - d.
 Each parcel is approved for subsurface sewage disposal if applicable to the intended or offered use. - e.
 All required public utilities are available. - f.
-A guarantee of all proposed or required improvements has been submitted and approved or such improvements completed and approved as set forth by the Commission.

-3. No partition will be recorded unless all taxes, interest and penalties imposed on land disqualified for any special assessment and all special assessments, fees, or other charges required by law have been paid.
+A guarantee of all proposed or required improvements has been submitted and approved or such improvements completed and approved as set forth by the Commission. - 3.
+No partition will be recorded unless all taxes, interest and penalties imposed on land disqualified for any special assessment and all special assessments, fees, or other charges required by law have been paid.

 SECTION 5.075.
 REPLATTING.
-A reconfiguration of a recorded subdivision or partition plat or a change in the number of lots in the subdivision or partition may be approved by the Planning Commission or as defined in ORS 92.180.
+A reconfiguration of a recorded subdivision or partition plat or a change in the number of lots in the subdivision or partition may be approved as defined in ORS 92.180.
+Replat applications will be processed as and meet the requirements of either a partition or subdivision as appropriate based on the definitions in ORS 92.010.
 Replats will act to vacate the platted lots or parcels and easements within the replat area with the following conditions: